 This article explains how to change the cost component structure in six steps without losing cost component history.

-This allows you to map ingredients to different cost components.
-In Transaction OKTZ, you assign cost elements with origin groups to cost components, as shown in Figure 1.
+This allows you to map purchased materials to different cost components, even when those materials are mapped to the same cost element.
+In transaction OKTZ, you assign cost elements together with origin groups to cost components, as shown in Figure 1.

 Figure 1 Transaction OKTZ Origin Group